9. Developing an advocacy strategy and taking action.

 When the decision has been taken to engage in advocacy, a clear advocacy strategy must be developed.

 During a rapid-onset emergency, the speed of unfolding events may require the response team to develop a less intensive (or ‘light’) advocacy strategy based on ‘good enough’ research and analysis that is focused on immediate priorities such as humanitarian access.

 In a slow-onset crisis or protracted ‘complex emergency’, time may allow for, and even require, a longer-term, fully developed advocacy strategy.

-A CO will be a more effective advocate if it has incorporated policy analysis and advocacy into its emergency preparedness planning process (see guidelines in Chapter 37 Emergency preparedness planning).
+A CO will be a more effective advocate if it has incorporated policy analysis and advocacy into its emergency preparedness planning process (see guidelines in the Chapter on Emergency preparedness planning).

 Based on an assessment of available evidence and realities on the ground, the basic questions that must be answered when developing an advocacy strategy are:

 - What is/are the key humanitarian problem(s)?